 Vaccines are the best way to stop the spread of COVID-19 and other infectious diseases, but traditionally they take years to develop and test.
 It took 20 months after the SARS outbreak to develop a vaccine, and by then the virus had died out.
 It took just 6 months to develop a Zika vaccine in 2015.
 Scientists are hopeful that this time they can build on previous knowledge to develop a vaccine rapidly (NY Times, 2020b).

 Although vaccines can be developed much more quickly than in the past, they still must undergo rigorous testing to be proven safe and effective.
-"It will take at least a year to a year in a half to have a vaccine we can use," said National Institute of Allergy and Infectious Diseases (NIAID) director Anthony Fauci, MD.
-Center for Infectious Disease and Research Policy (CIDRAP).
-(2020).
-See Fauci: Vaccine at least year away, as COVID-19 death toll rises to 9 in Seattle.
+"It will take at least a year to a year and a half to have a vaccine we can use," said National Institute of Allergy and Infectious Diseases (NIAID) director Anthony Fauci.

 The Cruise Ship Diamond Princess